Updated 22 October 2025

 If you own an Ultrahuman Ring AIR in the U.S., you will continue to use it exactly as before – with subscription-free health insights, relentless feature updates, and full warranty support.

-- Nothing changes for your existing Ring AIR, your data, or your warranty – you remain fully supported.
+- Nothing changes for Ring AIR models purchased on or before 21 October, your data, or your warranty – you remain fully supported.

-- Retailers and Amazon may continue selling their existing inventory beyond 21 October.
+- Retailers may continue selling their existing inventory beyond 21 October.

 What’s next for Ultrahuman?